Travel with Kids to Costa Rica

 One of the best parts of kid-friendly travel is the pre-planning.
 Take some time to tell your kids about where you’re going.
 Set the scene: let them know that they’ll see monkeys or that the beach will be right outside their hotel room door.
 Get them excited about everything you’ll see and experience.

-My Number One tip when trip planning: Make sure to pick tours that will wear them out.
+Our Number One tip when trip planning: Make sure to pick tours that will wear them out.
 Whether it’s exhilarating zip-lines or whitewater rafting, a full day of please-touch activities or long (but interesting) hikes, choose tours they’ll love until they beg for bedtime.

 Remember, you’re in paradise—a kid-friendly and adventurous paradise.
 Costa Rica is the perfect choice for traveling with kids, from the youngest infants to surly teenagers and beyond.
 So take a deep breath, relax and enjoy your vacation.